 High demandingness/Low responsiveness

-The demand that arises from an authoritarian parenting style differs vastly from its similarly-named authoritative.
+The demand from an authoritarian parenting style differs vastly from its similarly-named authoritative.

 These similar words are drastically diverse regarding styles, with the authoritarian style resulting in a much more controlled environment with little room for two-way respect and communication.

 With authoritative parenting, children are led to a much more assertive level of parenting, with a level of ‘my way or the highway’ from parents.

-The result of anything different comes with harsh punishment, enforcing control.
+The result of anything different comes with harsh punishment, and enforcing control.
 Children are led blindly to obey rules and will sadly lack the self-esteem to ask questions.

 Pros and Cons of The Authoritarian Parenting Style